 Pediatric hematologists are physicians with special focus on pediatric blood disorders.
-Our hematologists tailor a treatment plan that is special for each one of our patients.
+At the Vascular Anomalies Center, our hematologists tailor a treatment plan that is special for each one of our patients.

-Physician assistants (PA) are healthcare professionals trained and licensed to practice medicine with limited supervision of a physician.
-Physician assistants conduct physical exams, diagnose and treat illnesses, order and interpret tests, counsel on preventive health care, assist in surgery, and write prescriptions.
+Physician assistants (PA) are healthcare professionals trained and licensed to practice medicine with limited supervision of a physician

 Depending on your child's needs and the staff at your hospital and clinic, any of the following people may be on your health care team: